fchauvel/MAD/README.md

     * Test that the simulation call back the display
  * Refactorings
     * A test factory shared among simulation test
+    * Move the creation of workers from Service to the autoscalling strategy

 ## NEXT RELEASE CHANGE LOG (v0.1.1)

  * Support for service differentiation (priority schemes)
  * Support for timeouts
+ * Bugs fixes
+    * Adding support for "missing values"
+ * Refactoring
+    * Throttling is now a decorator on TaskPool